jeanflower/FinServer/README.md

 # FinServer
 Builds a REST interface for data stored in a MongoDB collection.

+Uses environment variables in dev.env to learn where the database is.
+Defaults to one on the cloud.

 # The REST interface
 ## The API
 The interface is defined according to routes defined in FinServer/src/routes/finkitty.route.js